RediSearch/RediSearch/README.md

 # TODO
 See [TODO](TODO.md)

-# Stemmer Languages
+# Stemming Support

+RediSearch supports stemming - that is adding the base form of a word to the index.
+This allows the query for "going" to also return results for "go" and "gone", for example.

+The current stemming support is based on the Snowball stemmer library, which supports most European languages, as well as Arabic and other.
+We hope to include more languages soon (if you need a specicif langauge support, please open an issue).

+For further details see the [Snoball Stemmer website](http://snowballstem.org/).

-These languages are supported arguments to search and indexing commands:
+### The following languages are supported arguments to search and indexing commands:

 * arabic
 * danish